 Based out of South Carolina, the Swing Thought Tour has been around for years and as such have seen many alumni go on to have success on the PGA Tour.
 Notable alumni include Zach Johnson, Keegan Bradley and Tom Pernice Jr. Formerly known as the Hooters Tour their website states, “Recognized as the #1 developmental 72-hole TOUR in the US in preparing for life on the PGA and Web.com Tours.

 The Swing Thought Tour has proven year after year to be the most outstanding avenue for players to display and develop their skills in an extremely competitive atmosphere.
 The Swing Thought Tour provides players the opportunity to experience all aspects of life as a true touring golf professional.
-The schedule is structured around geographical series and different varieties of championship golf courses to subject our players to any type of course they may face at golf’s highest levels For more amazing golf equipments just click here: golfgearsdirect.com.au.
+The schedule is structured around geographical series and different varieties of championship golf courses to subject our players to any type of course they may face at golf’s highest levels.
+For more amazing golf equipment (such as: golf bags and push golf) just visit online stores like: golfgearsdirect.com.au.

 Based out of the central United States, tournaments run from mid-March until the beginning of September.
 They state, “In operation since 1994, the Adams Pro Tour, a subsidiary of K&G Sports LLC., partners with local non-profits to conduct professional golf tournaments in the mid-south region of the U.S. In addition to raising thousands of dollars each year for charity, these events provide an avenue for professional golfers to hone their skills while preparing for a life on the PGA Tour.